-Directive 2002/19/EC (Access Directive): Article 8 - Imposition, amendment or withdrawal of obligations; Article 9 - Obligation of transparency; Article 10 - Obligation of non-discrimination; Article 11 - Obligation of accounting separation; Article 12 - Obligations of access to, and use of, specific network facilities; Article 13 - Price control and cost accounting obligations.
+Directive 2002/19/EC (Access Directive): Article 8 - Imposition, amendment or withdrawal of obligations; Article 9 - Obligation of transparency; Article 10 - Obligation of non-discrimination; Article 11 - Obligation of accounting separation; Article 12 - Obligations of access to, and use of, specific network facilities; Article 13 - Price control and cost accounting obligations; Article 13 - Functional separation.

-Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations may well be subject to whole separate regulatory framework aimed promoting of effective competition by in turn promoting infrastructure based competition when the alternative networks may use current infrastructure that is not easily, economically and technically, duplicated.
+Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations ensuring access to some specific elements of the network and the associated infrastructure and their use; recovery of investments, control of tariffs and their substantiation according to costs; the presentation of all the information that was the basis for establishing the tariffs and the adjustment of these tariffs.
+2.2.4.
+Powers to regulate access to ducts and/or other network infrastructure 28 Under the EU regulatory framework if the NRAs determines that a relevant market is not effectively competitive, it shall identify undertakings which individually or jointly have a significant market power on that market and impose, amend or maintain certain regulatory obligations as a result.
+The NRA shall be able to either define and analyse a relevant identified by the European Commission in its Recommendation, or if certain conditionality is met define and analyse a relevant market not included in the Recommendation.
+For provision of certain wholesale products it may be of crucial importance to be able to receive access to specific facilities enabling usage of those wholesale products or those facilities may well be subject to whole separate regulatory framework aimed promoting of effective competition by in turn promoting infrastructure based competition when the alternative networks may use current infrastructure that is not easily, economically and technically, duplicated.
 In general, the NRAs shall have rights to regulate access to ducts and other network infrastructure as any other electronic communications service or provision of network.
-Under the law "On Electronic Communications", PSRC in consultation with the State Commission for the Protection of Economic Competition of the Republic of Armenia, have the rights to define undertakings with dominant position in the relevant market that may be markets related to subject matter - ducts or other infrastructure and as a result impose appropriate set of remedies, pending the adjustments as identified during review of other criteria.
+Under the law "On Electronic Communications", the ANRCETI may following the adopted procedure perform analysis of relevant markets that may be markets related to subject matter - ducts or other infrastructure and as a result impose appropriate set of remedies, pending the adjustments as identified during review of other criteria.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
 2.2.5.
-Powers to regulate termination and/or origination and/or transit tariffs 27 Under the EU regulatory framework, the NRAs may determine that a relevant market is not effectively competitive, it shall identify undertakings which individually or jointly have a significant market power on that market and impose, amend or maintain certain regulatory obligations as a result.
-No recommendations on the matter as the reviewed AM legislation in force covers the The NRA shall be able to either define and analyse a relevant identified by the European Commission in its Recommendation, or if certain conditionality is met define and analyse a relevant market not included in the Recommendation.
+Powers to regulate termination and/or origination and/or transit tariffs 29 Under the EU regulatory framework, the NRAs may determine that a relevant market is not effectively competitive, it shall identify undertakings which individually or jointly have a significant market power on that market and impose, amend or maintain certain regulatory obligations as a result.
+The NRA shall be able to either define and analyse a relevant identified by the European Commission in its Recommendation, or if certain conditionality is met define and analyse a relevant market not included in the Recommendation.
 The 3 product markets reviewed by this criterion are included in the list of initial European Commission Recommendation for markets to be reviewed so NRA shall possess necessary powers to regulate the services as a result of market analysis process by means of imposition of appropriate regulatory obligations.
-EU regulatory framework requirements.
-Under the law "On Electronic Communications", PSRC in consultation with the State Commission for the Protection of Economic Competition of the Republic of Armenia, have the rights to define undertakings with dominant position in the relevant markets that may be markets related to subject matter - interconnection and as a result impose appropriate set of remedies, pending the adjustments as identified during review of other criteria.
-2.2.6.
-Powers to set tariffs and/or prices 28 Under the EU regulatory framework if the NRAs determines that a relevant market is not effectively competitive, it shall identify undertakings which individually or jointly have a significant market power on that market and impose, amend or maintain certain regulatory obligations as a result.
-One of the obligations is obligation of cost orientation which may take form setting tariffs or prices.
-Review the legislation so that the PSRC have powers to regulate any wholesale or retail tariff of service The NRA shall be required to ensure that any cost recovery mechanism or pricing methodology that it mandates serves the purpose of promoting efficiency and sustainable competition and ensures consumer benefits.
-Benchmarking exercises can also be applied. identified during market analysis procedure, given the proportionality requirement of imposition of remedies is
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.

-Directive 2002/21/EC (Framework Directive): Article 16 - Market analysis procedure.
-Directive 2002/19/EC (Access Directive): Article 8 - Imposition, amendment or withdrawal of obligations; Article 13 - Price control and cost accounting obligations.
-Directive 2002/21/EC (Framework Directive): Article 16 - Market analysis procedure.
-Directive 2002/19/EC (Access Directive): Article 13 - Price control and cost accounting obligations.
+28 Directive 2002/21/EC (Framework Directive): Article 16 - Market analysis procedure.
+Directive 2002/19/EC (Access Directive): Article 8 - Imposition, amendment or withdrawal of obligations; Article 9 - Obligation of transparency; Article 10 - Obligation of non-discrimination; Article 11 - Obligation of accounting separation; Article 12 - Obligations of access to, and use of, specific network facilities; Article 13 - Price control and cost accounting obligations.